 We have a client who has had ongoing issues with immunity for some time.
 They have the cover and have been able to access treatment in a reasonably timely way.

 However, there is an interesting contrast with the public response.

 I'll start with the public response as it has worked and would have played out.

 - Several viral infections and secondary bacterial infections resulting in visits to the GP over 3-4 months.

 - The medical advice from the GP's, and they are good GP's so not casting dispersions on professionalism here either.

 - The GP response, it's reasonable to have 10-12 viral infections per year, and secondary infections needing antibiotics are not unusual.
 Here's your script for augmentin.

 - That works for a bit, but it's flu season, and something pops up 10 days later.
 Back to the GP, another script, this time doxycycline as the augmentin may not have managed it fully.

-- All ok for a while and then another viral infection and a drip back to the doctor.
+- All ok for a while and then another viral infection and a trip back to the doctor.
 Another course of doxycycline.